christopheradams/christopheradams.io/_posts/2024-03-23-hell-diffuse.md

 purgatory?
 It conjures boddhisattvas and demons using laptops.
 It hallucinates nuclear weapons and space vehicles, UFOs and CRTs, robots and monsters.
 It envisions deities with virtual reality headsets and immolated figures in smoke and fire.
-The future Buddha sits in an empty lot with a dilapidated globe.
+A laughing buddha sits in an empty lot with a dilapidated globe.

 ![Hell Diffuse](https://static.christopheradams.io/file/cxadams-website/small/nextcloud/Photos/Pictures/2024/hell-diffuse/images/bCGEbHkROZ7FB5vYtScKodyfMv6WJKi6VvbeKcwHeR7cmjfJB_out-3.jpg)